Bayesian experimental design without posterior calculations: an adversarial approach: Theory: decision theory approach

 \subsection{Decision theoretic framework}

 \cite{Bernardo:1979} proposed the following decision theoretic framework for Bayesian experimental design.
-For a summary see the left half of Table \ref{tab:dec}.
 The experimenter selects a design, and then nature generates parameters $\theta$ from the prior $\pi(\theta)$ and observations $y$ from the likelihood $f(y|\theta;\tau)$.
-The experimenter only observes $y$ and must now choose $a$, a density for $\theta$.
-They then receive a reward $\mathcal{R}(a,\theta)$.
-In this section and Section \ref{sec:GTtheory} we will assume that: \begin{enumerate} \item[A1] The reward is the negative of a \emph{strictly proper scoring rule}, as defined in Section \ref{sec:scoring rules}. \end{enumerate} Let $\mathcal{S}(a,\theta) = -\mathcal{R}(a,\theta)$ denote the scoring rule in the current framework.
+The experimenter only observes $y$ and must now choose $a$, a density for $\theta$, receiving reward $\mathcal{R}(a,\theta)$.
+In this section and Section \ref{sec:GTtheory} we will assume that: \begin{enumerate} \item[A1] The reward is the negative of a \emph{strictly proper scoring rule}, as defined in Section \ref{sec:scoring rules}. \end{enumerate} Throughout this section $\mathcal{S}(a,\theta) = -\mathcal{R}(a,\theta)$ denotes the scoring rule.